Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Yizhou Sun is an associate professor at the department of computer science at UCLA.
 She received her Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 2012.
 Her principal research interest is on mining graphs/networks, and more generally in data mining, machine learning, and network science, with a focus on modeling novel problems and proposing scalable algorithms for large-scale, real-world applications.
 She is a pioneer researcher in mining heterogeneous information network, with a recent focus on deep learning on graphs/networks.

-Yizhou has over 100 publications in books, journals, and major conferences.
+Yizhou has over 180 publications in books, journals, and major conferences.
 Tutorials of her research have been given in many premier conferences.
-She received 2012 ACM SIGKDD Best Student Paper Award, 2013 ACM SIGKDD Doctoral Dissertation Award, 2020 ACM BCB Best Student Paper Award, 2013 Yahoo ACE (Academic Career Enhancement) Award, 2015 NSF CAREER Award, 2016 CS@ILLINOIS Distinguished Educator Award, 2018 Amazon Research Award, and 2019 Okawa Foundation Research Grant.
+She received ACM SIGKDD Best Student Paper Award, ACM SIGKDD Doctoral Dissertation Award, ACM BCB Best Student Paper Award, Yahoo ACE (Academic Career Enhancement) Award, NSF CAREER Award, CS@ILLINOIS Distinguished Educator Award, Amazon Research Awards (twice), Okawa Foundation Research Grant, and VLDB Test of Time Award.

 Portrait of Yizhou Sun.
 She is wearing a black shirt, shoulder length black hair and a smile.